Bluesky at Home » Recipes » Celebrate the Marvelous Margarita

 Instructions

-• Combine all the liquid ingredients in a cocktail shaker and fill with ice.
+• Combine all the liquid ingredients in a cocktail shaker and fill with ice cubes.

 • Shake the cocktail shaker until the shaker becomes cold, about 30 seconds.